Corsage (film): Florian Teichtmeister

-On 13 January 2023, it was reported that actor Florian Teichtmeister (who portrayed Emperor Franz Joseph I of Austria in Corsage) has been charged with possession of child pornography.
-In the middle of Summer 2021, Teichtmeister's girlfriend at the time discovered a pornographic image of a child on his mobile phone and informed the police.
+On 13 January 2023, it was reported that Austrian actor Florian Teichtmeister (who portrayed Emperor Franz Joseph I of Austria in Corsage) has been charged with possession of child pornography.
+In the middle of Summer 2021, Teichtmeister's girlfriend at the time discovered a pornographic image of a child on his cell phone and informed the police.
 During a search of Teichtmeister's apartment, police found around 58,000 files with pornographic depictions of minors in a total of 22 data carriers such as laptops, desktops, mobile phones, USB sticks and memory cards collected between February 2008 and August 2021.
 The investigators found no evidence that Teichtmeister had passed on data, but he is said to have taken photos of minors himself at film locations and subsequently arranged them into collages with speech bubbles with pornographic content.

-According to Teichtmeister's lawyer, Michael Rami, his client "fully confesses" and will plead guilty in the forthcoming trial.
-Teichtmeister's lawyer said that he is accused of a "purely digital crime", meaning that he has not committed any criminal acts against people.
-The trial is scheduled to begin on 8 February 2023 at the Vienna Criminal Court.
-Teichtmeister faces up to two years in prison.
+Teichtmeister confessed to the authorities throughout the investigation and had been undergoing psychological treatment for two years before he was charged.
+According to Teichtmeister's lawyer, Michael Rami, his client "fully confesses" and would plead guilty in the forthcoming trial.
+Teichtmeister's lawyer said that he was accused of a "purely digital crime", meaning that he has not committed any criminal acts against people.
+Teichtmeister continued to work with children while he was being investigated for possession of child pornography, he was even pictured next to child actress Rosa Hajjaj–who portrayed his 9-year-old daughter in Corsage–during the film's premiere in Vienna with the director and the cast on 18 June 2022, while investigation was still underway.
+According to director Sebastian Brauneis–who directed Teichtmeister in the film Zauberer (2018)–"everyone in the industry knew who it [the rumors of possession of child pornography] was about".

+The trial was originally scheduled to begin on 8 February 2023 at the Vienna Criminal Court, with Teichtmeister facing up to two years in prison, but it was canceled at short notice due to Teichtmeister's illness.
+In June 2023, it was reported that Teichtmeister was no longer ill but no date had been set for the trial, and he had not been arrested either.
+Experts expected a conditional sentence based on his confession instead of prison.
+Following the scandal and public outrage, Austrian politicians tightened the penalties for acquiring, possessing and passing on or trading in depictions of abuse.
+However, they could no longer be applied in Teichtmeister's case.
+On 5 September 2023, Teichtmeister pleaded guilty and the Vienna state court sentenced him to a two-year suspended prison sentence after further investigation found that about 47,500 of the 76,000 child sexual abuse files he owned show children under the age of 14.